 If you have rooted your device, then you can have full control over your device’s system files.

-So, above were 5 Best Android File Managers.
-I hope you will find a good one for your Android phone.
-If there is any other file manager which have forgotten to list here, then let us know by commenting below.
+So, above were some of the best file manager apps for Android.
+If there is any other file manager which have forgotten to list and deserves to be here, then let us know by commenting below.